This storybook baby shower is the perfect theme for a baby boy or a baby girl. Check out all of these fun story themed party ideas.

 Thanks to my friend Dawn who I borrowed a lot of the books from since mine were all packed away in the attic!
 She even had the cute little stuffed mouse.

 Next was Blueberries for Sal so of course we had to have blueberries.
-I made Blueberry and Raspberry Fruit Crisp in little mason jars and displayed the storybook next to the food.
+I made my delicious Berry Crisp in little mason jars and displayed the storybook next to the food.

 The next book I chose was Cloudy with a Chance of Meatballs which meant we needed some meatballs!
 I made a honey balsamic meatball.
 They don’t photograph great but they were yummy.
 I made them gluten free by using quinoa in them instead of breadcrumbs.